San Diego Roots Sustainable Food Project

 No experience necessary.
 Everyone welcome.
 Come to the farm and participate in your food system as we grow and build Wild Willow Farm.
 Help us develop our farming and teaching areas, plant seeds, build and plant beds, make compost, mulch paths, do general farm maintenance, install irrigation, and do the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.

-Many thanks to these fine folks for generously supporting our work in 2013!
+Many thanks to these fine folks for generously supporting our work!

-Local Race/Run producer Sandy Feet Events donated $1630 proceeds from the Wild Willow Farm 5K and Chili-Brewfest that took place on September 28, 2013.
-Since 2011 Sandy Feet Events has raised $6165 for Wild Willow Farm!
+Local Race/Run producer Sandy Feet Events donated $1395 proceeds from the 2014 Resolution Run on Jan.
+6, 2014, and donated $1630 proceeds from the Wild Willow Farm 5K and Chili-Brewfest that took place on September 28, 2013.
+Since 2011 Sandy Feet Events has raised over $7800 for Wild Willow Farm!

-Supervisor Greg Coxawarded a County of San Diego Community Enhancement Grant of $17,000 to fund our ongoing fence project and upgrading our irrigation system.
+Supervisor Greg Cox awarded a County of San Diego Community Enhancement Grant of $15,000 to fund our ongoing fence project and upgrading our irrigation system.

 Kashi REAL Project: Donated $15,000 which has been used for infrastructure improvements around the farm.
 Since 2011, Kashi REAL and Kashi employees have donated over $28,000 to support our work at Wild Willow Farm & Education Center.

-Horizon Foundation: awarded a grant of $5000 to support our farm school and install a volunteer coordinator.
+Horizon Foundation: in 2013 awarded a grant of $5000 to support our farm school and install a volunteer coordinator.